 Brooks Koepka

 After keeping the cash and shedding his LIV demons, Brooks has demonstrated an uncanny ability to navigate the world of professional golf.
 His cavalier attitude about the things that don’t matter has caused him to focus deeply about the things that do matter.
-Fortunately, Brooks has decided that one of the things that matters in life is winning the Masters.
+Fortunately, Brooks has decided that one of the things that matters most in life is winning the Masters.
 While his wife celebrates her life long goal of becoming a Sports Illustrated swimsuit model for the 3rd time, Brooks will have to wait another year for his 1st Masters victory.

 Scottie Scheffler

-Scottie is still a SAVAGE.
+Scottie is a SAVAGE.
 Despite a recent dip in form, you would have to be a clown to believe that Scheffler won’t figure into the Masters weekend situation.
 One of the key developments to consider is that Scheffler recently welcomed his second son into the world on March 27th.
-The real test will be Scottie’s ability to flip the switch on Dad Mode and into Win the Fucking Masters Mode.
+This year’s test will be Scottie’s ability to flip the switch on Dad Mode and into Win the Fucking Masters Mode.
 I am pretty sure that was a switch that he flipped easily on his 2012 GMC Yukon.
 The question is, can Scotty find that same switch on this week’s sponsor vehicle.

 Hideki Matsuyama